informalsystems/vdd/liteclient/failuredetector.md

 then the failure detector eventually outputs evidence for height *h*.

-**Liveness 2.** If the bisection trusts a header at height *h* that deviates from the header on the chain (possibly because the primary is faulty), and there is a correct secondary, then the failure detector eventually outputs evidence for height *h*.
+**[LCD-VC-LIFE-FLTPRIM]** If the bisection trusts a header at height *h* that deviates from the header on the chain (possibly because the primary is faulty), and there is a correct secondary, then the failure detector eventually outputs evidence for height *h*.

-**Liveness 3.** If the failure detector observes two conflicting headers for height *h*, it reports evidence for height *h*.
+**[LCD-VC-LIFE-CONFL]**  If the failure detector observes two conflicting headers for height *h*, it reports evidence for height *h*.

-**Remark.** Liveness 3 is more operational and talks about operational details of the failure detector.
+*Remark:* Liveness 3 is more operational and talks about operational details of the failure detector.
 Perhaps it should better be addressed by something like to following requirement:

-**Requirement 1.** If the failure detector observes two conflicting headers for height *h*, it should try to verify both.
+**[LCD-REQ-REP]** If the failure detector observes two conflicting headers for height *h*, it should try to verify both.
 If both are verified it should report evidence.